thi-ng/umbrella/packages/hdom/README.md

 yarn add @thi.ng/hdom
 ```

-Use the customizable
+You can use the
 [create-hdom-app](https://github.com/thi-ng/create-hdom-app) project
-generator to create a pre-configured app skeleton using @thi.ng/atom,
+generator to create one of several pre-configured app skeletons using
-@thi.ng/hdom, @thi.ng/interceptors & @thi.ng/router:
+@thi.ng/atom, @thi.ng/hdom, @thi.ng/interceptors & @thi.ng/router.
+Presets using @thi.ng/rstream for statehandling will be added in the
+near future.

 ```bash
 yarn create hdom-app my-app